Current Affairs-Topics

 Solar loops, or plasma loops, are arching magnetic structures on the Sun that trap hot solar plasma.
 These loops extend from the Sun’s surface into its upper layers and are vital to understanding solar magnetic activity.

-What makes the recent discovery significant is that scientists found miniature loops measuring just 3,000–4,000 km long and less than 100 km wide.
+What makes the recent discovery significant is that scientists have found miniature loops measuring just 3,000–4,000 km in length and less than 100 km in width.
 Despite their size, they offer deep insights into magnetic energy in solar loops and plasma dynamics in the chromosphere.

 Key Features of the Discovery